nv-morpheus/Morpheus/docs/source/developer_guide/guides/2_real_world_phishing.md

         self._connection.close()
 ```

 Note that we read messages as quickly as we can from the queue.
 When the queue is empty we call `time.sleep`, allowing for a context switch to occur if needed.

-Note also that we acknowledge the message (by calling `basic_ack`) only once we have successfully emitted the message or failed to deserialize the message.
+We acknowledge the message (by calling `basic_ack`) only once we have successfully emitted the message or failed to deserialize the message.
 This means that if the pipeline shuts down while consuming the queue, we will not lose any messages.
 However, in that situation we may end up with a duplicate message (i.e., if the pipeline is shut down after we have yielded the message but before calling `basic_ack`).

 ### The Completed Source Stage